7thResonance/7thResonance-Reaper-Scripts/README.md

 Adds [Frozen] to Frozen Track's Name - Add ' [Frozen] to Frozen tracks, removes it when thawed

-Marker Eporter - GUI to export Project/Take Markers and Regions.
+Marker Exporter - GUI to export Project/Take Markers and Regions.